Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 ### The Great Transition: From Mining to Staking

 September 15, 2022, marked a watershed moment in Ethereum history.
 On that day, **The Merge** was completed, a years-long engineering effort that transitioned the network from energy-intensive mining to a **proof-of-stake** system.
-This wasn't just a technical upgrade.
-It was a reimagining of how Ethereum secures itself.
+The upgrade represented a reimagining of how Ethereum secures itself.

 The transformation was unprecedented in scope.
 Bitcoin miners race to solve computational puzzles using large amounts of electricity.
 Ethereum's new system relies instead on validators who lock up their own ETH as collateral.
 These validators earn rewards for honest behavior and face severe penalties for malicious actions.
 The result?
 Ethereum reduced its energy consumption by over 99.9% while maintaining comparable security guarantees.